Superior, Arizona

 Superior (Western Apache: Yooʼ Łigai) is a town in northern Pinal County, Arizona, United States, and is the oldest town in the county.
 According to the 2020 census, the population of the town was 2,407.
 Superior was founded as a mining town for the Silver King and the later Magma mines; silver was mined at first, and then transitioned to copper.
-Currently, exploitation of the huge Resolution Copper deposit is being explored.
+Currently, exploitation of the huge Resolution Copper deposit is being explored near the town.

 History

 Like nearby Globe, Ray, and Clifton, Arizona, Superior was once part of a huge Apache reservation, but after silver and copper deposits were discovered, those areas were withdrawn from the reservation and returned to the public domain.

 In 1872, at the height of the American Indian Wars, a band of raiding Apache horsemen were ambushed by a United States Cavalry force from Picket Post Mountain.
 After losing 50 men, the Apache retreated up the mountain later named "Apache Leap".
 According to local legend, in the face of defeat, the remaining Apache leapt to their death rather than being captured by the cavalry, thus giving the mountain its name.

 Superior was originally called Queen, then Hastings, and under the latter name was platted in 1900.

 Queen had a population of around 100 circa 1880.
 There was a general store, 2 hotels, numerous saloons, and a post office.
 The Queen post office closed September 15, 1881.

 The Superior townsite was laid out in 1902, and named after the Lake Superior and Arizona Copper Company (LS&A).
 The Superior post office opened on December 29, 1902.

 By 1950, before the United States Supreme Court's Brown v.
 Board of Education decision, schools in Superior segregated Anglo and Mexican students.